qkaseman/dotfiles/doc/terminal.md

 * `jobs` -- list terminal processes
 * `fg %X` -- foreground terminal job `X` where `X` is the job number from `jobs`
 * `bg %X` -- resume background job `X` where `X` is the job number from `jobs`

+## `pacman` command line install wrapper

+Install [pacaptr](https://github.com/rami3l/pacaptr) which is a Rust-based wrapper around a bunch of package managers that allows using the `pacman`-style syntax.